A two-part online course on Wednesday and Friday, April 22 and 24, 2026, 2-3:15 p.m. EDT.

 Speaker

-Lucy Smee, head of AP Archive Research UK, The Associated Press
+Lucy Smee, research manager, AP Archive, The Associated Press

 Speaker